Vineland man charged with murder still at large

-VINELAND — A 19-year-old city man has been charged with murder in connection with the shooting death of a 23-year-old man at a Wawa on Jan.
-13, according to a release Tuesday from the Cumberland County Prosecutor's Office.
+VINELAND — A 19-year-old city man has been charged with murder in the shooting death of a 23-year-old man at a Wawa last week, the Cumberland County Prosecutor's Office said Tuesday.

-According to Prosecutor Jennifer Webb-McRae, Vineland police and members of the Prosecutor's Office Major Crimes Unit responded in the evening of Jan.
-13 to the scene of a shooting at the Wawa on the corner of Park Avenue and Delsea Drive.
+According to Prosecutor Jennifer Webb-McRae, Vineland police and members of the prosecutor's Major Crimes Unit responded Thursday evening to the scene of a shooting at the Wawa at Park Avenue and Delsea Drive.

 Upon arrival, police determined Luis Rivera, of Pine Street, was shot while he was exiting the convenience store.

-Police are actively attempting to locate Shaqwil Marlow, of Sixth Street.
-In addition to the murder charge, Marlow has been charged with possession of a weapon for an unlawful purpose, unlawful possession of a weapon and criminal mischief, Webb-McRae said.
+Police are attempting to locate Shaqwil Marlow, of Sixth Street.
+In addition to the murder charge, Marlow has been charged with possession of a weapon for an unlawful purpose, unlawful possession of a weapon and criminal mischief, Webb-McRae said in a news release.

+VINELAND — A city man was fatally shot while leaving a Wawa late Thursday, the Cumberland Co…

-Anyone with information on Marlow’s whereabouts is asked to contact Vineland Police Department Det.
-Christopher Fixler at 856-460-0806 or Cumberland County Prosecutor’s Office Major Crimes Detective Paul Panchesine at 856-332-6233.
+Anyone with information on Marlow’s whereabouts can call police Detective Christopher Fixler at 856-460-0806 or prosecutor’s Detective Paul Panchesine at 856-332-6233.
+Information also can be provided anonymously at vpd.tips or ccpo.tips.

+A GoFundMe page to help pay for Rivera's funeral arrangements has been set up by his girlfriend Nyasia Almodovar.
+On the site, Almodovar says Rivera was a father of four.

+"He was a good person, biggest heart anyone could have, and lit up every room he walked into with the biggest smile and his jokes," Almodovar said.
+"Luis was an amazing father, boyfriend, son, uncle and brother.
+He would put other people before himself.
+My son has to grow up with no father figure in his life.
+My daughters can't experience their first daddy and daughter dance, and I can't marry my soul mate."

 Contact Mark Melhorn: 609-272-7179